 When a Guest network is not a Guest network

-Note that many routers have the option to allow the Guest network the intranet access.
+Note that many routers have the option to allow the Guest network intranet access.
 With that turned on, the isolation is no longer in effect.
-The Guest network now works the same as the main network.
+The Guest network now works the same as the primary network.

 Why would anyone want to do that, you might ask?
 Other than they don't know what they are doing, there are a couple of additional reasons.

-First, not everyone needs a Guest network, and sometimes it’s useful to have multiple options so you can segment your devices.
-For example, you can have a group of clients connect to a particular SSID, and the rest to another.
+First, not everyone needs a Guest network, and sometimes it's helpful to have multiple options so you can segment your devices.
+For example, you can have a group of clients connect to a particular SSID and the rest to another.

-Another reason is the owner of the Guest network might want to gain access to the guest’s device.
-The isolation, or the lack thereof, works both ways, and not every guest network is a friendly one.
-That’s the reason you want a VPN when using public Wi-Fi.
+Another reason is the owner of the Guest network might want to gain access to the guest's device.
+The isolation, or the lack thereof, works both ways, and not every guest network is friendly.
+That's the reason you want a VPN when using public Wi-Fi.

 How to set up a guest network

-By definition, any Wi-Fi network that’s separated (isolated) from your main network is a guest network.
-And there are many ways to achieve this.
+By definition, any Wi-Fi network separated (isolated) from your primary network is a guest network.
+And there are a few ways to achieve this.

 Turn it on

-The easiest way is to get a router that has this feature — the majority of home routers have Guest networking these days.
-In this case, you just need to turn it on via the router’s web interface or mobile app.
-You’ll find it in a section called “Guest Network” or something to that effect.
+The easiest way is to get a router that has this feature -- the majority of home routers have Guest networking these days.
+In this case, you only need to turn it on via the router's web interface or mobile app.
+You'll find it in a section called "Guest Network" or something to that effect.

-That said, this type of Guest networking is suitable for temporary guests who just need the Internet and nothing else.
-It’s also the right choice for a public place, like a coffee shop.
+This type of Guest networking is suitable for temporary guests who need the Internet and nothing else.
+It's also the right choice for a public place, like a coffee shop.

-But if you want to offer your guests more than just the Internet, this type of Guest networking won’t cut it.
-Instead, you need a separate Intranet.
+But if you want to offer your guests more than just the Internet, this type of Guest networking won't cut it.
+Instead, it would be best if you had a separate Intranet.

 Create a separate intranet

-Why you shouldn’t use a Guest network for many IoT devices
+Why you shouldn’t automatically use a Guest network for many IoT devices

-While it seems sensible to tell folks to put IoT devices on a Guest Wi-Fi network as a security measure, in reality, this advice can be rather idiotic in many cases for a couple of reasons.
+While it seems sensible to tell folks to put IoT devices on a Guest Wi-Fi network as a security measure, this advice can be rather near-sighted in many cases.

 First, it's important to note that having devices in the same local network (intranet) doesn't mean they can access one another willy-nilly.

 The interaction between network devices varies depending on the applications.
-Still, all sensitive data access — such as if you want a machine A to access a shared folder on a device B — requires some configuration which determines who can access what and how.
+Still, all sensitive data access -- such as if you want machine A to access a shared folder on device B -- requires some configuration that determines who can access what and how.

-If you don’t do anything, by default, the access is not available.
-In other words, it takes work to make a computer’s information exposed to others.
+If you don't do anything, access is not available by default.
+In other words, it takes work to make a computer's information exposed to others.

-You’ll find IoT devices all around you.
-Examples are network printers, IP cameras, smart speakers / TVs / appliances, and so on.
-All have one thing in common: They generally have limited computing capability, compared to a real computer, that is.
+You'll find IoT devices all around you.
+Examples are network printers, IP cameras, smart speakers / TVs / appliances, etc. All have one thing in common: They generally have limited computing capability compared to a real computer.

 As a result, they generally are low-value targets.
-Hackers won’t try too hard to hack these devices because even when they are successful, there’s not much they can do with them.
-On the other hand, hacking a computer warrants a much higher return to their investment.
+Hackers won't try too hard to hack these devices because there's not much to do with them, even when they are successful.
+On the other hand, hacking a computer warrants a much higher return on their investment.

-Yes, there have been instances where hundreds, if not thousands of IoTs being “hacked” at the same time to create a botnet.
-In these cases, there was little hacking involved, but mostly the negligence of the owners.
+Yes, there have been instances where hundreds, if not thousands, of IoTs being "hacked" at the same time to create a botnet.
+In these cases, there was little hacking involved, but mainly the owners' negligence.
+They are crimes of opportunity.

-In their early days, IoTs, including many Wi-Fi routers, all worked right out of the box with the default username and password.
-Consumers got them home, hooked them to the Internet, and use them without bothering to change their default settings.
-It’s like you get a new safe and use it with the default 1111 combo.
+In their early days, IoTs, including many Wi-Fi routers, functioned fully with the default username and password.
+Consumers got them home, hooked them to the Internet, and used them without bothering to change their default settings.
+That's like when you get a new safe and use it with the default 1111 combo.

 The bad guys took advantage of this and were able to gain control of these devices remotely with little effort.
 They then used them as bots to send a simple denial-of-service (DoS) command to attack a third party.